josephmontes/VAA/README.md

 - The 65 point difference in wOBA really highlights how all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone

 ### CONCLUSIONS
-- 4-Seam Fastballs are being thrown less in general but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
+- 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
 - Many offensive statistics support the fact that this flatter type of 4-Seam Fastball is considerably more favorable for pitchers
   - More specifically, when it is thrown anywhere within about 5 inches of the top of the batter's strikezone
-- Due to the evidence supporting the pitch's effectiveness, this trend is likely not going to go away until batters show an increased ability to counter it in future seasons
+- Due to the evidence supporting the pitch's current effectiveness, this trend is likely not going to go away until batters show an increased ability to counter it in future seasons

 # 2. PITCHERS

 #### So who is throwing this pitch?
-- Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least 30% of the time that they threw a 4-Seam Fastball
+- Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least **30%** of the time that they threw a 4-Seam Fastball (represented in the column of the table below titled 'Rate')
    - This group of pitcher seasons is divided into 2 lists: the ones who threw it effectively, followed by the ones who threw it ineffectively
-   - Effective is defined as below the average 4-Seam Fastball wOBA: 0.350
+   - 'Effective' is defined as below the average 4-Seam Fastball wOBA value: 0.350
    - At least 600 4-Seam Fastballs thrown to stabilize wOBA
    - 'Next wOBA' column contains the value representing that pitcher's wOBA against their 4-Seam Fastball in the next season
       - '*' means that the value is from the next season that they threw a qualified amount of 4-Seam Fastballs
-      - '**' means that they never threw another qualified amount of 4-Seam Fastballs, so the value is just from the next season
+      - '**' means that they have not thrown another qualified amount of 4-Seam Fastballs, so the value is just from the next chronological season

-   - 'Rate' column contains the value representing the rate that the pitcher threw the more effective 4-Seam Fastball at out of all their 4-Seam Fastballs
+#### First, the pitcher seasons where they threw it effectively

 | Season | Player Name     | wOBA  | Next wOBA | Rate |
 |-----------|-----------------|-------|-----------|------|